 Dr. Thesen is an Associate Professor in the Departments of Neurology and Radiology, and a member of the Comprehensive Epilepsy Center at New York University School of Medicine.
-He is the Director of Research at NYU ECoG, a center for the study of cognition in patients with brain implants.
+He is the former founding director of NYU ECoG, a center for the study of cognition in patients with brain implants.

 Dr. Thesen received postdoctoral training at the Multimodal Imaging Laboratory at the University of California at San Diego after completing his doctoral degree in the Department of Physiology, Anatomy and Genetics and the Centre for Functional MRI of the Brain (FMRIB) at Oxford University.

 Dr. Thesen directs the Cognitive Neurophysiology Research Laboratory at NYU School of Medicine.
 The group has a special emphasis on cognitive and translational research: moving state-of-the-art brain imaging techniques from the laboratory into the clinical practice, and at the same time using the clinical environment to generate novel hypotheses about brain function that can be tested in the laboratory.
 The group is also heavily involved in the investigation of basic neuroscience questions dealing with epilepsy and sensory and cognitive processing, especially in patients implanted with intracranial electrodes.
 In order to gain a better understanding of how the brain accomplishes these tasks, the laboratory takes a multimodal approach by using a variety of behavioral and neuroimaging methods, such as functional MRI, structural MRI, MEG, electrocorticography (ECoG) and psychophysics.